aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/prerequisites.en.md

 ### Disable AWS managed temporary credentials

-1. With your AWS Cloud9 the environment open, in the AWS Cloud9 IDE, on the menu bar choose the **AWS Cloud9 icon, Preferences**.
+1. With your AWS Cloud9 environment open, in the AWS Cloud9 IDE, on the menu bar, choose the **AWS Cloud9 icon, Preferences**.

 1. On the **Preferences** tab, in the navigation pane, choose **AWS Settings, Credentials**.